 Are these results applicable to non-Vector razors?

 Partially.
 The biggest variable for blade behavior is blade gap.
-My razor has a 0.76 mm gap with 0.14 mm exposure, which sits in the mild-to-moderate aggression range — suitable for roughly 70–80% of DE shavers.
+The Vector has a 0.76 mm gap with 0.14 mm exposure, which sits in the mild-to-moderate aggression range — the comfort zone for most daily-driver DE shavers.

-If your razor has similar parameters (gap 0.5–0.85 mm, exposure under 0.2 mm, closed comb), my rankings should transfer reasonably well.
-If your razor is significantly more aggressive (gap > 1 mm, open comb), the ranking order may invert — sharper / harsher blades that I rate down may suit your setup better, and the smoother blades I favor may feel underpowered on a more aggressive head.
+If your razor has similar parameters (gap 0.5–0.85 mm, exposure under 0.2 mm, closed comb), these rankings should transfer reasonably well.
+If your razor is significantly more aggressive (gap > 1 mm, open comb), the ranking order may invert — sharper / harsher blades that we rate down may suit your setup better, and the smoother blades we favor may feel underpowered on a more aggressive head.

 Every test session has video evidence and methodology is published above.
 See the Disclosure section for the full bias acknowledgment and countermeasures.